iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Nesterov's Generic Convergence Results.md

 ----
 ### **Intro**

-We prove the convergence rate **by faithfully following Nesterov's book on chapter 2.** We show the convergence of his generic method as well.
+We prove the convergence rate **by faithfully following Nesterov's book on chapter 2.**
+We show the convergence of his generic method as well.
 We first present a generic results which doesn't necessarily requires knowledge about the sequence $\lambda_k, \alpha_k$.
 Based on that results we then find a convergence rate of the generic algorithm proposed earlier for the class of convex functions.

-#### **Nesterov Generic Algorithm (2.2.7)**
+#### **Nesterov's Generic Algorithm (2.2.7)**

 $$